Aaosoto/ml-fake-news/README.md

 # ML Fake news Scikit-learn Python

-The algorithm is ML Supervised Learning, can detect a fake news using the dataset news.csv to train and test.
+The algorithm is a ML Supervised Learning, can detect a fake news using the dataset news.csv to train and test.
 At the end, it lunch a Confusion matrix, that allows visualization of the algorithm's performance.

 ##Technologies